 To understand why this isn’t the case, this overview covers what each drug is separately and how they interact.

 Amphetamines, also known as stimulants or “uppers,” refer to a type of drug known to increase wakefulness and focus.
 When used, uppers cause the brain to flood with dopamine and norepinephrine, which are two neurotransmitters known to produce feelings of euphoria.

 Benzodiazepines, a class of depressants sometimes referred to as downers, have sedative, anti-anxiety and muscle relaxant properties.
 They give users a calming effect, which is the opposite of the effect felt by taking amphetamines.

 Why Do People Mix Amphetamines and Benzodiazepines?

 In short, people may think that mixing the two types of drugs is a way of leveling out the effects of each drug individually.
 If a person has too much of a stimulant in their system, they may think it makes sense to take a depressant to bring down the effects of the stimulant.
 Or, if they are experiencing withdrawal symptoms from a stimulant, it may seem to make sense to take a depressant to cancel out those symptoms.

 However, mixing amphetamines and benzodiazepines can be a very dangerous practice.

-Taking both types of drugs at once is also hard on the heart, as stimulants speed up the heart rate, while depressants work to slow it.
+Mixing amphetamines with depressants may give users a sense of euphoria before an overdose.
+Taking both types of drugs at once is also potentially hard on the heart, as stimulants speed up the heart rate, while depressants work to slow it.
 This sends mixed messages to the heart and may result in dysrhythmias or heart failure.